lazarhenderson/API-Random-Activity-Generator_Node-Axios/README.md

 Technology used in project:

+1. Express: Framework for creating the web server and defining routes.
+2. Body-Parser: Middleware to parse URL-encoded request bodies.
+3. Axios: HTTP client for making API requests.
-1. EJS & CSS is used for the frontend
+4. EJS & CSS: Templating engine for rendering views.
-2. Express is used to create and manage the web server
-3. Axios is used to connect to the API
+5. Node.js: JavaScript runtime for executing server-side code.

 How to run (ensure Node is installed on PC):